Since the turn of the century, Olympic sports disciplines in India have become part of sports lovers.

 8. Chetan Anand

-He was also awarded the Arjun award for his consistently stellar Performance in Commonwealth Games.
+In 2006, Anand was awarded the Arjun Award for his consistently stellar Performance in Commonwealth Games.

 In 2005, he married Jwala Gutta (another top badminton player) till their divorce in 2010, and in 2012, Chetan then got married Sarada Govardhini Jasti.